patomoi/patomoi/README.md

-- 👋 Hi, I’m @patomoi
+- 👋 Hi, I’m @patomoi From chile
+- Amateur radio callsign CA2PEY
 - 👀 I’m interested in ...
 Electronics, Radio, Computers, Videogames, Music
 - 🌱 I’m currently learning ...
 Programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... moixpfxft@gmail.com

 <!---
 patomoi/patomoi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.